 The difference in the odds results in a profit.

-For this you use the Dutching Tool at Profit Accumulator to find your matches.
+For this you use the Dutching Tool at Outplayed to find your matches.

 The ideal type of bet is Over or Under 2.5 goals and Both Teams To Score.